-By clicking on the "History" button for Tasks, Projects, and Resources, all users can get a rundown of what’s happened.
-With a detailed log of each planning element.
+By clicking on the History button for Tasks, Projects, and Resources, all users can get a rundown of what’s happened.
+With a detailed Log of each planning element and all your project management activities.

-Tip: As long as a user can see a specific Task, Resource, or Project, they can also view the accompanying log.
-These logs cannot be changed, even by admins.
+Tip: As long as a user can see a specific Task, Resource, or Project, they can also view the accompanying Log.
+These cannot be changed, even by Owners and Admins.
 Providing an unaltered history of your plans.

 Timestamp – The timeframe of events.
 Go as far back as you need, a particular date, or select a specific length of time.